eflood23/lipsync/README.md

 The final output is a video with text added onto it.
 Current applications of LipNet boast upto a 93% accuracy, 14% higher than the average text to speech software available today.
 We believe that This prototype could average a surprisingly high word accuracy of between 60 and 80% that could stretch even to 95%.

 ## Usage
+Lip Sync has a simple 3-stage workflow:
+1. Using a RaspberryPi, Helen records video of speaker.
+2. It then transmits this video information to a system running LipNet - the AI that performs lip reading
+3. LipNet analyses the video and outputs a transcription of what was spoken during the video.

 ## A Summary of Technology Used and Our Design Process
 ### Keras, TensorFlow Framework